Quantum entanglement and Bell inequality violation at colliders: Qubits: baryons, top quarks, leptons and photons

-Systems of two qubits, such as those arising from the polarizations of pairs of fermions (or photons), are routinely produced at the LHC and at SuperKEKB.
-We consider the production of top-quark pair $t\bar{t}$, $\tau$-lepton pair $\tau\bar{\tau}$ via the Drell-Yan mechanism and in the resonant Higgs boson decay $h\to \tau \bar\tau$ at the LHC, and in the $e^+e^-\to \tau \bar{\tau}$ at the Belle II experiment at SuperKEKB.
-We also include the di-photon system via the resonant Higgs decay process $h\to \gamma \gamma$, assuming (and it is a big assumption) that polarizations of the high-energy photons could be determined.
+Systems of two qubits, such as those arising from the polarizations of pairs of fermions (or photons), are routinely produced particle colliders such as the LHC, SuperKEKB and BEPC II.
+We consider the production of $\Lambda$ baryons at BEPC II and collected by the BESIII experiment, top-quark pair $t\bar{t}$, $\tau$-lepton pair $\tau\bar{\tau}$ via the Drell-Yan mechanism and in the resonant Higgs boson decay $h\to \tau \bar\tau$ at the LHC, and in the $e^+e^-\to \tau \bar{\tau}$ at SuperKEKB.
+We also include the di-photon system via the resonant Higgs decay process $h\to \gamma \gamma$, assuming (and it is a significant assumption) that polarizations of the high-energy photons could be determined.
 For each of the considered processes, we provide the analytical predictions for the corresponding Bell inequality violation and quantum entanglement observables.
 Side by side with the analytical computation, it is crucial to have access to Monte Carlo simulations of the same processes in order to have an estimate of the uncertainty and therefore of the significance that can be reached for the values of the observables.
 The predictions, obtained by the reconstruction of the polarization density matrix by means of simulations of events, are provided, in dedicated sub-sections, for each of the considered processes.